kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 there are other calls related to those operations (e.g. PV creation, PVC binding, etc.) - so the overhead of setting `NNN` is a smaller percentage of the whole e2e pod startup flow.

-#### Race condition

-If an external component adds `NominatedNodeName` to the pod that is going through a scheduling cycle, `NominatedNodeName` isn't taken into account (of course), and the pod could be scheduled onto a different node.

-But, this should be fine because, either way, we're not saying `NominatedNodeName` is something forcing the scheduler to pick up the node, rather it's just a preference.

 #### Confusion if `NominatedNodeName` is different from `NodeName` after all

 If an external component adds `NominatedNodeName`, but the scheduler picks up a different node,